 The British Broadcasting Corporation, located in Bush House on the Strand, London, was the most respected and listened-to radio station in the world.
 Its reputation was built wholly on being truthful about world events.
 Millions of listeners throughout Nazi occupied Europe, at great peril to themselves, secretly listened to the news broadcasts every night at 7.30 and 9pm.
 The programs were introduced by the first measure of Beethoven's Fifth Symphony, three dots and a dash, V-for- Victory.
 Then followed what was known as 'messages personnels' coded instructions to all resistance groups to prepare them for the Allied landings in Normandy.
 These messages were meaningless to the majority of listeners but to the informed few they could mean, prepare to blow up a section of railway line at such and such a point, or prepare to receive an incoming SOE agent at a certain landing strip.
-With the approach of D-day the most awaited message was the first two lines from the Paul Verlaine couplet.
+With the approach of D-day and the long awaited moment of Liberation approached, the most awaited message was the first two lines from the Paul Verlaine couplet.
 The first, sent on June 1, was an alert message "The long sobs of the violins of Autumn".
 The second, an action message "Soothes my heart with a monotonous languor".
 This summoned all resistance groups to arise immediately throughout France.

 ZONDERWATER P.O.W.
 CAMP